mikenguyen13/data_analysis/_book/13-hypothesis.md

 How far away in the distribution your sample estimate is from the hypothesized population parameter.

-For a null value, what is the probability you would obtained a realization "more extreme" or "worse" than the estimate you actually obtained.
+For a null value, what is the probability you would have obtained a realization "more extreme" or "worse" than the estimate you actually obtained?

 Significance Level ($\alpha$) and Confidence Level ($1-\alpha$)